arturoherrero/arturoherrero.com/index.md

 expanding my skill set to include product and user experiences, design, and other areas.
 To improve my craft, I need to understand the whole.

-I explore new ideas rather than follow the established assumptions.
-I believe that every goal is achievable.

 ### Personal projects